 - Create a positive and productive learning environment

 - Handle problems and concerns with sensitivity and tact

-- Respect and value unique perspectives, experiences and personalities to build relationships
+- Value unique perspectives, experiences, and personalities to build relationships

 - Organized and efficient